luisnicg/staceyCMS_multilanguage/README.md

 # Multilanguage Support Stacey CMS
 =======================

-This is my contribution in this project called Stacey CMS.
+This is my contribution on this project called Stacey CMS.

 Stacey 2.3.0